kupehtci/DOCUMENTATION/INFORMATION TECHNOLOGIES/Normalization.md

 <span style="color:LightSeaGreen;">Transitive dependency</span>: transitivity in databases means that one attribute A imply a B attribute and B attribute also imply a third one.
 In this case, the relation may be splitted up into two relations.

+###### 4º Normal form

+Satify BCNF normal form and the following rules:

+* Must not have any multi-valued attribute.

+A <span style="color:LightSeaGreen;">multi-valued attribute</span> is the one that can have more than one single value for each entity.
+This means that for example Users(direction) if you allow users to have more than one direction, is a multi-valued attribute.
+To solve this in implementation you need to create a secondary relation UsersPhone(\_userid\_, \_userphone\_).

+This can lead into redundant data.